FireChickenProductivity/Viper/README.md

 user.fire_chicken_hissing_control_hissing_start_time has type int.
 How long you must hiss in milliseconds before you are considered to have start hissing.
 Increasing this can reduce false.positive hiss recognition.

 user.fire_chicken_hissing_control_hissing_start_during_movement_reverses_direction has type int.
 If nonzero, starting to hiss during mouse movement reverses the direction.
+If you use another noise to start the movement, you could then use this to switch direction.
+A useful strategy is to have the cursor move relatively quickly when you start moving and then use hissing to reverse the direction but move at a slower pace so that the hissing can be used to achieve precision while the initial movement would quickly get you in the right area.

 user.fire_chicken_hissing_control_main_menu_override has type str.
 When not the empty string, overrides the main menu with the specified custom menu.